 When your application for admission is received, the University of Newcastle will assess your application against the University’s admission requirements and the genuine temporary entrant criterion set out in Ministerial Direction 69.
 If the University forms the opinion that you are not a genuine entrant it may refuse to assess your application, withdraw an offer of a place, or cancel your Confirmation of Enrolment (CoE).
 For further information please visit the Department of Home Affairs.

 Other things to consider

 Make sure you double check the special entry requirements, assumed knowledge or recommended studies for the degree:

-Newcastle International College (NIC) offers a fully-accredited pathway to University of Newcastle degrees if you do not meet the academic requirements for direct entry, or would prefer to study the first year of your undergraduate degree in an environment especially designed for international students.
+The University of Newcastle College of International Education (UNCIE) offers a fully-accredited pathway to University of Newcastle degrees if you do not meet the academic requirements for direct entry, or would prefer to study the first year of your undergraduate degree in an environment especially designed for international students.

 Compulsory Program Requirements